DeepRank/Deeprank-GNN/docs/tutorial.generate_graph.rst

 Training mode
 -------------------------------------

 In a training mode, you are required to provide the path to the reference structures in the graph generation step.
-Knowing the reference structure, the following target values will be automatically computed and assigned the graphs :
+Knowing the reference structure, the following target values will be automatically computed and assigned to the graphs :

 - **irmsd**: interface RMSD (RMSD between the superimposed interface residues)